-We do all we can at Richardson Implant and Dentistry to keep your smile healthy and bright.
+We do all we can at Plano Implant and Dentistry to keep your smile healthy and bright.
 Our commitment to our patients includes helping you feel relaxed and comfortable when you come to our office.
 If you’re overly anxious about the dentist or find it hard to sit still throughout the process, we can use sleep dentistry to calm your nerves and ensure your visit here is positive.

 What it is

 Also known as sedation dentistry, sleep dentistry is a branch of dental care that provides medication to help you relax during an in-office procedure.
 To meet the American Dental Association’s standards, your dentist must undergo specialized training to offer sleep dentistry services.
-Our board-certified, oral health experts at Richardson Implant and Dentistry are well-equipped to provide safe and effective sedation for a wide variety of procedures.
+Our board-certified, oral health experts at Plano Implant and Dentistry are well-equipped to provide safe and effective sedation for a wide variety of procedures.

 Who should try it